 YouthBuild Long Island is a signature program of United Way of Long Island, dedicated to changing the path of Long Island's youth by addressing the core issues facing low-income communities: housing, education, employment, crime prevention, and leadership development.

 At YouthBuild, low-income men and women ages 16-24 work toward their GED High School Equivalency Diploma while earning essential job skills.
-The program currently serves the Town of Hempstead and the City of Long Beach communities.
+The program currently serves the Town of Hempstead, the Town of Oyster Bay, and the City of Long Beach communities.

-APPLY TO YOUTHBUILD • CLASSES START MARCH 6, 2023 for the Town of Hempstead and City of Long Beach programs
+APPLY TO YOUTHBUILD • CLASSES START in March 2024 for the Town of Oyster Bay, Town of North Hempstead and Town of Glen Cove programs